KrishnaKalra/TaskManager/README.md

 <div align="center">
    The Task Manager is a web application designed to help users create, manage, and track tasks efficiently.
-   Built with Next.js, React, MongoDB, and Axios, it provides a seamless experience for handling tasks with a **user-friendly interface and real-time updates**.
+   Built with Next.js, React, MongoDB, and Axios, it provides a seamless experience for handling tasks with a user-friendly interface and real-time updates.
 </div>

 ---